 At this time, he got in touch with a premed advisor at another school.
 That premed advisor would eventually introduce him to this podcast.
 She ran through all of his transcripts with him and advised him to do some major postbac grade enhancement and GPA fixing, utilizing that old AACOMAS policy of GPA replacements.

 Chad knew then that this was his last chance to make it work.
 For him, working outside of health care for a few months was all it really took.

 [25:25] Postbac and MCAT

 During his academic suspension, Chad went over from BYU to Utah Valley University to take some classes.
-Another large school in the area, Utah Valley University had an open enrollment with no minimum requirements so he was able to put together his own academic plan and took it from there, also knowing that he had to take the MCAT.
+Another large school in the area, Utah Valley University had an open enrollment with no minimum requirements, so he was able to put together his own academic plan and took it from there, also knowing that he had to take the MCAT.

-He ended up getting an MCAT score of 501, which was actually a much lower score than the average score he got on his last three full-length practice tests (where he got 502, 504, and 507 respectively and 507 being the official AAMC) but it was good enough.
-After his postbac, he had to go on and do a Special Master’s Program (SMP).
+He ended up getting an MCAT score of 501, which was actually a much lower score than the average scores he got on his last three full-length practice tests (where he got 502, 504, and 507 respectively, with 507 being an official AAMC practice test).
+But it was good enough.
+After his postbac, Chad had to go on and do a Special Master’s Program (SMP).

-[30:40] Messed Up Transcripts, GPA Calculation, and SMP’s
+[30:40] Messed Up Transcripts and GPA Calculation

 [37:33] SMP versus Application Timeline

 Chad finished his application early in June.
 Most SMP applications are closed by then, as they’re generally for students who have been rejected.
 But he was able to talk to these schools individually, three of which let him apply, and one program finally let him in as a late applicant.
 His performance there actually ended up factoring into the same application cycle and earned him an acceptance to the medical school where he did his SMP in Tennessee.